 Shore Line East - Commuter rail services for municipalities east of New Haven have experienced significant growth and capital investment.
 Construction of new stations, with high level platforms and good, well lit parking, has led to increased ridership.
 Remaining station upgrades are to be built near term.
 Many parking lots are utilized to near capacity, requiring planning for further expansion.
 Solutions could also involve transit service and carpooling to some station locations.
 Connections at the destination end of the rail trip, by Commuter Connection buses and private shuttles, have increased the viability of using the train and should continue to expand.
 Service modifications which allow for riders to remain on the same train for service west of New Haven have been well-received.
-The success of the commuter service and the desire to provide additional rail travel options to reduce congestion and dependence upon the automobile has led to proposals for reverse commute service and weekend service.
-The Region has adopted these service enhancements and expansions as a regional priority for legislative action.
+The success of the commuter service and the desire to provide additional rail travel options to reduce congestion and dependence upon the automobile has led to weekend service and proposals for reverse commute service.
+Due to the success of Shore Line East, the Region has adopted service enhancements and expansions as a continued regional priority for legislative action.
 This regional priority is beyond the fiscal constraint of the Plan.
-As noted below under Bicycle Transportation Facilities, provision should be made for bicycle facilities both at the stations and on the passenger cars.
+As noted below under Bicycle Transportation Facilities, provision should be made for bicycle facilities both at the stations and on the passenger rail cars.

-New Guilford Shore Line East Station provides for "up and over" access, allowing service on both tracks and parking on both sides of the railroad.
+Guilford Shore Line East Station provides for "up and over" access, allowing service on both tracks and parking on both sides of the railroad.

-Regional transportation solutions require the construction of similar stations at all Shore Line East stops.
+Regional transportation solutions require the construction of similar "up and over" stations at all Shore Line East stops.

-Service enhancements and expansion are a goal of the Region.
-This additional service will provide greater travel options and reduce highway congestion on I-95.
+Service enhancements and expansion will provide greater travel options and reduce highway congestion on I-95.
 Additional infrastructure including parking and access to both tracks will be required.
-Operating agreements with AMTRAK will need to be addressed for reverse commute and weekend service.
-Beyond these enhancements, expansion of Shore Line East with additional service or connections to New London and possibly beyond to Providence, Rhode Island should be considered during the timeline of the Plan.
+Operating agreements with AMTRAK will need to be addressed for reverse commute service.
+Beyond these enhancements, expansion of Shore Line East with additional service to New London and possibly beyond to Providence, Rhode Island should be considered during the timeline of the Plan.
 Equipment upgrades should encourage seamless service, allowing riders to travel further without changing trains, utilizing the current successful service continuation west of New Haven as the model.
 The Plan notes the importance of these additional travel options.